brontosaurusrex/brontosaurusrex.github.io/_posts/2014-06-03-mount-mtp-device-on-debian-wheezy-htc-desire-500.md

 Note

-The performance is "catastrophic", so you better know in advance where your files are (An Android file-manager like ES file explorer is your friend.
+The performance is "catastrophic", so you better know in advance where your files are.
+An Android file-manager like ES file explorer is your friend.